-You’ve got the results from your organization’s member survey, and you know they tell a great story.
-So how do you frame that story to resonate with a larger audience?
+You’ve got the results from your organization’s membership survey, and you know they tell a great story.
+So how do you craft an executive summary for your survey report that will resonate with your targeted audience?

 Scrum Alliance is the largest professional membership and certification organization in the Agile community.
 Agile, if you haven’t heard, is a set of principles and practices that foster innovation and collaboration in the workplace.
 And not just in IT departments or the software development industry.

 Of course, you don’t have to know anything about Agile to get something from this post.
 You’re reading this because you’re looking for tips to writing an executive summary for your own survey report based on annual/biennial surveys.
 So here goes.

 As with previous reports, Scrum Alliance wanted to highlight key data that reflected shifting attitudes toward Scrum practices.
 But my client had a greater vision for the executive summary that made the project particularly exciting.

 Scrum Alliance wanted to position the survey results within the global phenomenon of the changing world of work, such as Conscious Capitalism, design thinking, and the human-centric approach embraced by global business leaders, such as Sir Richard Branson, of the B Team.

 This made sense, since many of the general principles of these approaches overlap with Scrum and Agile, such as transparency, collaboration, and innovation.
 They also increase employee engagement and job satisfaction.